unihackhq/handbook/docs/index.md

 You are currently reading **v1.0.0** of the UNIHACK Competitor Handbook.

-This organisers have the right to make changes to the Competitor Handbook that may affect the format of the competition - for example, clarifying any ambiguous sections in this document.
+This organisers have the right to make changes to the Competitor Handbook that may affect the format of the competition - such as, but not limited to, clarifying any ambiguous sections in this document.
 You will be notified of any major changes to the document, but it is up to you to ensure you read the handbook to follow any rules.